• About

 • Texture: Creamy, chunky, and fluffy

-• Nutritious: Packed with vitamins and minerals; high in protein and fiber while still being vegetarian and gluten-free.
+• Packed with vitamins and minerals; high in protein and fiber while still being vegetarian and gluten-free.

 • Great for meal-prep: The peppers only get better after mingling in the fridge for a day!